Mark of Cornwall: Legend

+A fragmentary poem that speaks of Drystan and March in the Black Book of Carmarthen may be the only Welsh Tristan written material that predates the works of French poetry.
+March as the uncle of Drustan and the husband of Essylt is also mentioned in the Welsh Triad 71, "Three Lovers of the Island of Britain".

-In most versions of the story of Tristan and Iseult, King Mark of Cornwall is Tristan's uncle.
+In most versions of the legend of Tristan and Iseult, King Mark of Cornwall is Tristan's uncle.
 His sister is Tristan's mother, Blancheflor (also known as Elizabeth or Isabelle).
 In some later versions he is related to Tristan's father, Meliadus.
 Peter Bartrum noted "In the older versions of the Tristan legend Mark was a sympathetic character and behaved honourably in spite of much frustration."